Feng Shui Compared With Vastu. Wabi Sabi. Wu Wei.

 feng shui, vastu, wabi-sabi, and wu wei

-Vastu is compatible with the goals and intentions of Wabi Sabi, the Japanese aesthetic philosophy that values elegance, beauty, serenity, simplicity, a meditative quality, and appreciation of and connection with nature.
+Vastu is also compatible with the goals and intentions of Wabi Sabi, the Japanese aesthetic philosophy that values elegance, beauty, serenity, simplicity, authenticity, cleanliness, a meditative quality, and appreciation of and connection with nature.
 Both systems view beauty as an essential component.
-The sadness and melancholy sometimes associated with wabi-sabi is not something supported by Vastu, but its true underlying meaning is realized even more through Vastu.
+If you follow all the rules but do not include beauty, it's not really Vastu!